Orientation of alcoves in affine Weyl groups

-Another goal is to find the smaller $A$ (for inclusion) such that $H^1(W, A\Phi)=0$.
+The second goal is to find the smallest $A$ (for inclusion) such that $H^1(W, A\Phi)=0$.
 This is done in Section \ref{coho in A}.
-We will say that there is an $A\Phi$-obstruction between two sections $\mathsf{s}_1$ and $\mathsf{s}_2$ if they don't define the same class in $H^1(W, A\Phi)$.
+We say that there is an $A\Phi$-obstruction between two sections $\mathsf{s}_1$ and $\mathsf{s}_2$ if they do not define the same class in $H^1(W, A\Phi)$.
+Section \ref{coho in A} also expresses the $A\Phi$-conjugacy in terms of the transpose of the Cartan matrix.
+We explain how this matrix detects the obstructions between sections.
+In particular we give a general tool (Proposition \ref{bij coh}) that enables us to give in Section \ref{concrete} some modular equations describing the elements of $H^1(W,\mathbb{Z}\Phi)$ in type $A,B,C$ and $D$.

-Section \ref{coho in A} also expresses the $A\Phi$-conjugacy in terms of the Cartan matrix.
-We explain how the transpose of the Cartan matrix detects the obstructions between sections.
-In particular we give a general tool (Proposition \ref{bij coh}) that allows us to give in Section \ref{concrete} some modular equations describing the elements of $H^1(W,\mathbb{Z}\Phi)$ in type $A,B,C, D$.
+The third and main goal of this article, addressed in Section~\ref{Sec orientation alcoves}, is to express the orientation of an alcove in terms of its Shi vector.
+Let us first recall what is meant by \emph{orientation}.
+Two alcoves $A_w$ and $A_{w'}$ in $W_a$ have the same orientation if one is a translation of the other; that is, if there exists $x \in \mathbb{Z}\Phi$ such that $w' = \tau_x w$ (we give more details in Section \ref{Sec orientation alcoves}).

-The main interest of this article, which is addressed in Section \ref{Sec orientation alcoves}, consists of expressing the orientation of an alcove in terms of the Shi variety and $H^1(W,\mathbb{Z}\Phi)$.
-We will see that the most interesting situation occurs in type $A$.
-To do so we show that to each element $w \in W_a$ one can associate a section $\mathsf{s}_w$, which combined to the results of Section \ref{coho in A} yields Theorem \ref{coho eq orientation}.
-Then, using this theorem and the results of Section \ref{concrete} we obtain the modular equations that characterize the orientations of the alcoves.
+While this operation is elementary at the group level, it becomes far from trivial when viewed in terms of the Shi vectors.
+Since studying affine Weyl groups via Shi vectors has been particularly successful, leading for example to a complete description of Kazhdan-Lusztig cells in type $A_n$, it is natural to investigate orientation from this perspective.
+To deepen our understanding of orientation from this perspective, we will characterize it in terms of the Shi variety and the first cohomology group $H^1(W, \mathbb{Z}\Phi)$.

-To motivate the reading we give a reformulation of Theorem \ref{coho eq orientation} and Corollary \ref{coro orientation} in type $A$ as follows:
+To this end, we associate to each element $w \in W_a$ a section $\mathsf{s}_w$ of a natural short exact sequence, which, combined with the results of Section~\ref{coho in A}, leads to Theorem~\ref{coho eq orientation}.
+Using this theorem along with the results of Section~\ref{concrete}, we derive the modular equations that characterize the orientations of the alcoves.
+To motivate the reader, we conclude this section with a reformulation of Theorem~\ref{coho eq orientation} and Corollary~\ref{coro orientation} in type $A_n$, as follows: